awslabs/amazon-neptune-tools/export-neptune-to-elasticsearch/readme.md

 Before provisioning the solution ensure the following conditions are met:

-  - You have an existing Neptune cluster and an existing ElasticSearch cluster in the same VPC
+  - You have an existing Neptune cluster and an existing ElasticSearch cluster in the same VPC.
-  - ElasticSearch is version 7.1 or above
+  - You are using ElasticSearch version 7.1 or above, or OpenSearch version 2.3, 2.5 or above. __export-neptune-to-elasticsearch__ also supports [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html).
   - You have at least one subnet with a route to the internet:
     - Either, a subnet with the __Auto-assign public IPv4 address__ set to __Yes__, a route table with a route destination of __0.0.0.0/0__, and an internet gateway set to __Target__ (for example, __igw-1a2b3c4d__).
     - Or, a subnet with the __Auto-assign public IPv4 address__ set to __No__, a route table with a route destination of __0.0.0.0/0__, and a NAT gateway set to __Target__ (for example, __nat-12345678901234567__).
 For more details, see [Routing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html#VPC_Scenario2_Routinghttps://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html#VPC_Scenario2_Routing).